transentis/bptk_py/README.md

 ## 0.4.0
 - Framework for Agent Based models
-- Framework for defining System Dynamics models in code with less effort
+- Framework for defining System Dynamics models in code with less effort.
+No need for complex recursive calls anymore.
+Simply define your equations as easy as ```element.equation = element * anotherElement```.
+Example in the tutorial!
+- Simplify API: use comma-seperated values to specify scenarios/scenario managers or equations, no need for Python lists anymore!

+...Many more internal improvements under the hood.

 ## 0.3.7
 - PULSE functions can now be defined within Jupyter environment.
 Just use the new ``pulse_function_create(scenarios,scenario_managers)`` method and be surprised.